 E-1.3 Reagents

-E-1.3.1 Zinc Acetate Dihydrate, 15 g/l in dilute acetic acid solution.
+E-1.3.1 Zinc Acetate Dihydrate — 15 g/l in dilute acetic acid solution.

 Dissolve 15 g of zinc acetate dihydrate [Zn(CH3COO)2.2H2O] in water, add glacial acetic acid (approximately 17 N solution) until the solution is clear, dilute to 1 000 ml with water and mix.

-E-1.3.2 Dimethyl-p-Phenylenediamine, 4 g/l solution in dilute hydrochloric acid.
+E-1.3.2 Dimethyl-p-Phenylenediamine — 4 g/l solution in dilute hydrochloric acid.

 Dissolve 0.4 g of dimethyl-p-phenylenediamine in 100 ml of approximately 6 N hydrochloric acid solution; shake with about 1 g of activated carbon and filter.
 Repeat the treatment with activated carbon until the filtrate becomes colourless.

-E-1.3.3 Hydrogen Sulphide, standard solution corresponding to 5 mg of H2S per litre.
+E-1.3.3 Hydrogen Sulphide — standard solution corresponding to 5 mg of H2S per litre.

 Weigh, to the nearest 0.001 g, 0.882 g of sodium sulphide hydrate (Na2S.9H2O), dissolve in recently boiled and cooled water, dilute to the mark in a 1 000 ml one-mark volumetric flask and mix.
 Take 10.0 ml of the resultant solution, transfer it to a 250 ml one-mark volumetric flask, dilute to the mark with recently boiled and cooled water and mix.
 1 ml of this standard solution corresponds to 0.005 mg of hydrogen sulphide (H2S).
 Prepare the two solutions at the time of use.